ArkAow/ArkAow/README.md

 # About me
 Hi, I am Tom Charpentier.
-I am a second year computer science student at the IUT of Limoges.
+I am a second year computer science student at the _IUT du Limousin_.

 I have already been able to practice in different fields such as mobile and web development, database management and many others.
 But what I prefer is the creation / modding of video games.
 Here are some projects I have been working on: